Starting an Airbnb in your home is easier than you think! Here the ultimate guide to making some extra income by renting

 Welcome letter for Guests.

-A great welcome letter is essential to set your house rules and give instructions on how to use the t.v, lock doors ect.
-Always go that extra mile and add in your favorite restaurants and places in your town to visit so they can enjoy their stay with a locals tips.
-Here is my Welcome Letter Template!
-It’s in a clean, minimal style that you can edit as you like.
+A great welcome letter is essential to set your house rules and give instructions on how to use the t.v, lock doors etc. Always go that extra mile and add in your favorite restaurants and places in your town to visit so they can enjoy their stay with locals’ tips.
+Here is my Welcome Letter Template in a fun newspaper-style.
 It’s full of the exact information guests expect to find in your home.
 You can eliminate the need for texts and phone calls back and forth, by providing this information in a clear printed document in the room.

 Setting your Price.